Skip to content

 MCP skills

 Any MCP server can be wrapped as a skill using skill_from_mcp.
-The MCP server's tools are only visible to the sub-agent — the main agent only sees the execute_skill tool.
+The MCP server's tools become the sub-agent's tools — the main agent still only sees execute_skill.

 from pydantic_ai.mcp import MCPServerStdio